Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 - Often, we forget this purpose of hierarchy.
 - E.g. A team member being more interested in personal glory than in the team winning.
 A cell desiring more replication and thus becoming cancer.
 A brain area invading another area.
 - *Suboptimization*: when a subsystem’s goals dominate at the expense of the total system’s goals.
-- The reverse is also a problem when the top of hierarchy exerts too much control.
+- The reverse is also a problem when the top of the hierarchy exerts too much control.
 - E.g. Micromanaging bosses, communism, extreme bureaucracy.
 - To be highly functional, hierarchies must balance the autonomy of subsystems and the central control of the total system.
 - Hierarchical systems evolve from the bottom up.
 The purpose of the upper layers of the hierarchy is to serve the purposes of the lower layers.